mikeyamato/typescript-complete-course/README.md

 To prevent compiling if there are any unused parameters then set `"noUnusedParameters": true`.
 Default is false.

 # Setting up a new React app w/ TS
-`create-react-app . --scripts-version=react-scripts-ts` dot to signify to use the current folder (or signify the folder name). this will build the react app with TS out of the box.
+`npx create-react-app . --scripts-version=react-scripts-ts` dot to signify to use the current folder (or signify the folder name). this will build the react app with TS out of the box.

+`npm start`